-• Currently, if the regular expression for the --include option does not match any table names, all file-per-table tables are included in the backup.
+- Currently, if the regular expression for the --include option does not match any table names, all file-per-table tables are included in the backup. - The engines column in the mysql.backup_history table does not correctly reflect the storage engines of the backed-up databases.